joshdifabio/resource-pool/README.md

 }
 ```

 An implementation like this could easily spawn 100s or even 1000s of child processes concurrently.
-Poor server.
+This will cause your sysadmin to remove you from his Christmas card list.

 ### How it should be done